kookjs/kook/modules/cache-rdbms/README.md

 ## Contribute

 If you would like to contribute to the project, please fork it and send us a pull request.
 Please add tests for any new features or bug fixes.
-Also run `make` before submitting the pull request.

 ## Stay in touch